Warren Wilson College has been recognized as a top sustainable college in the 2020 Sustainable Campus Index.

 “Sustainability is foundational to who we are, it’s wrapped into our mission and into everything we do,” said President of Warren Wilson College Lynn Morton.
 “We are proud to be recognized as one of the top sustainable campuses in the country by AASHE.
 It reflects the depth of our commitment to sustainable practices.”

-In 2015, Warren Wilson became one of roughly 25 colleges and universities to pledge to divest totally from fossil fuels.
+In 2015, Warren Wilson became one of roughly 25 colleges and universities to pledge to divest its endowment totally from fossil fuels.
 As of this year, it is 100 percent divested.
-The college also follows a Zero Waste Initiative.
-Currently it diverts two thirds of its waste from the landfill, and has plans to divert 90 percent of all waste from the landfill by 2032.
+The college also adopted a Zero Waste Initiative.
+Prior to COVID-19, it diverted two thirds of its waste from the landfill.

 The central campus has been named a National Wildlife Federation Certified Wildlife Habitat, a North Carolina Native Plant Sanctuary, and a certified Monarch Butterfly Waystation through Monarch Watch and a Tree Campus USA by the Arbor Day Foundation.